Take in Cardiff Castle

 Eat at Gareth Bale's Elevens

 As if being a world famous footballer for Real Madrid and Wales wasn't enough, international star Gareth Bale has his own premium sports bar and restaurant in his home town.
-He partnered with Cardiff's biggest brewery, Brains, to bring local food and beer to the venue, which is directly opposite the Castle.
-Stop at Elevens for a pint of Brains and you may even catch a match on one of the sports screens!
+When Elevens first opened in 2017, Bale partnered with Cardiff's biggest brewery, Brains, to bring local food and beer to the venue.
+It's now an independent venture, but retains its reputation for an ideal place to grab a pint and a bite to eat while watching a match on one of the sports screens.